 Each team participating in Stage 2 must physically be present during the competition; no team will be allowed to give their presentation via Skype or any other video/audio conferencing device.
 Also, it is strongly suggested that teams stay at hotels within walking distance to their provided Stage 2 work rooms.
-Teams that are prohibited from travel for reasons outside of their control, will be considered for virtual attendance on a case-by-case basis.

-Teams attending Stage 2 are required to be student members of SME and register for the 2023 SME Annual Conference and Expo.
-Each team participating in Stage 2 will be completely responsible for all travel arrangements to and from Denver, lodging arrangements while in Denver, and conference registration for the 2023 SME Annual Conference and Expo.
+Teams attending Stage 2 are required to be student members of SME and register for the 2024 SME Annual Conference and Expo.
+Each team participating in Stage 2 will be completely responsible for all travel arrangements to and from Denver, lodging arrangements while in Denver, and conference registration for the 2024 SME Annual Conference and Expo.
 The SDC - Metallic is not responsible for any associated planning or costs.